All You Need to Know About Notice Period for Resignation

 I am writing this letter to inform you about my resignation from MaxFree, effective one month from today.
 My time at the company had been exceptional and I got to meet some of the most talented people and amazing colleagues.
 Also, working under your guidance was an honour for me.
 However, I have received an offer for a job that has always been my dream and I want to take my passion to another level.

-I hope I've been a good employee for your company and brought some value to it.
+I hope I have been a good employee for your company and brought some value to it.
 Further, I am grateful for all the opportunities you have provided me in your company.
-I'll be more than happy to assist in any task that will help make my replacement easier for you and the firm.
+I will be more than happy to assist in any task that will help make my replacement easier for you and the firm.

 Pratap Kumar (signature in hard copy)